 "Thus both the daughters of Lot were with child by their father.
 The firstborn bore a son, and called his name Moab; he is the father of the Moabites to this day.
 As for the younger, she also bore a son, and called his name Ben-ammi; he is the father of the sons of Ammon to this day.”

 Lot’s daughters would not have been taught to “walk in the way of the LORD” as those of Abraham’s household.
 Theirs also was the further misfortune of living in a grossly decadent society.
 So when they found themselves to be the last people alive on earth in their perception, it seemed reasonable to do whatever was necessary to carry on the family line.
 Twice the text says of Lot, “...and he did not know when she lay down or when she arose.” (vs. 33-35) The wrongdoing was to be borne by the daughters alone.

 Not unlike Sarah, coming up with a plan that circumvents total reliance on a Holy God, this plan would birth bitter consequences.

-The sons born to Lot’s daughters, Moab and Ben-Ammi would be a curse to Israel and in turn be cursed of God:
+The sons born to Lot’s daughters through their incestuous relationship, Moab and Ben-Ammi, would become hostile nations (the moabites and the Ammonites) and a curse to Israel.
+And in turn would be cursed of God: